Dadido3/noita-mapcap/README.md

 A resulting image with close to 3 gigapixels can be [seen here](https://easyzoom.com/image/158284/album/0/4) (Warning: Spoilers).

+## System requirements

+- Windows Vista, ..., 10 (64 bit version)
+- A few GB of free drive space
+- 16-32 GB of RAM (But works with less as long as the software doesn't run out of virtual memory)
+- A processor
+- Optionally a monitor, keyboard and mouse to interact with the mod/software
+- A sound card to listen to music while it's grabbing screenshots

 ## Usage

 1. Have Noita installed.